Lwin-Naing/User-Manual-English-/Manage Assets.md

-# Manage Assets
+# Asset Management

-In terms of Managing Assets in the Re-Earth App, we can do the following:
+When it comes to Asset Management, we can do the following:

 ### Delete assets[](https://docs.reearth.io/user-manual/Asset/manage-asset#delete--assets)